 Whenever we need to replace oil in cooking we use Frylight.
-It’s perfect for everyday frying and cooking, it delivers exactly one calorie per spray, which makes it Syn free!
+Perfect for everyday frying and cooking, it delivers exactly one calorie per spray, which makes it Syn free!
 The Sunflower or Olive Oil flavours are ideal for this Half Syn Hoi Sin Chicken recipe.

 What are you waiting for, dig out that wok and get cooking!!